jpetitcolas/jpetitcolas.github.com/_posts/2018-02-20-what-i-learned-from-updating-my-blog-design.md

 });
 ```

-We just need to set correct dimensions to your `.post` list item (in our case, only `width` is constrained), and we are ready to go!
+We just need to set correct dimensions to our `.post` list item (only `width` is constrained in our case), and we are ready to go!

 To provide a lighter experience for my readers, I tried to remove Masonry dependency and to check the result, either by fixing height, or by using some `float` properties.